hfinkel/lfort/docs/LibTooling.rst

   int main(int argc, const char **argv) {
     CommonOptionsParser OptionsParser(argc, argv);
-    ClangTool Tool(OptionsParser.getCompilations(),
+    LFortTool Tool(OptionsParser.getCompilations(),
     OptionsParser.getSourcePathList());
-    return Tool.run(newFrontendActionFactory<clang::SyntaxOnlyAction>());
+    return Tool.run(newFrontendActionFactory<lfort::SyntaxOnlyAction>());
   }

 Running the tool on some code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you check out and build clang, clang-check is already built and available to you in bin/clang-check inside your build directory.
+When you check out and build lfort, lfort-check is already built and available to you in bin/lfort-check inside your build directory.

-You can run clang-check on a file in the llvm repository by specifying all the needed parameters after a "``--``" separator:
+You can run lfort-check on a file in the llvm repository by specifying all the needed parameters after a "``--``" separator:

 .. code-block:: bash

   $ cd /path/to/source/llvm
   $ export BD=/path/to/build/llvm
-  $ $BD/bin/clang-check tools/clang/tools/clang-check/ClangCheck.cpp -- \
+  $ $BD/bin/lfort-check tools/lfort/tools/lfort-check/LFortCheck.cpp -- \
-        clang++ -D__STDC_CONSTANT_MACROS -D__STDC_LIMIT_MACROS \
+        lfort++ -D__STDC_CONSTANT_MACROS -D__STDC_LIMIT_MACROS \
-        -Itools/clang/include -I$BD/include -Iinclude \
+        -Itools/lfort/include -I$BD/include -Iinclude \
-        -Itools/clang/lib/Headers -c
+        -Itools/lfort/lib/Headers -c

 As an alternative, you can also configure cmake to output a compile command database into its build directory: